 Images and texts on these web pages are intended for research and educational use only.
 Please read our statement on use and reproduction for further information on how to receive permission to reproduce an item or how to cite it.

-The digitized version of this selection from the Campbell Family Papers was developed as a project of The Digital Scriptorium of the Duke University Special Collections Library in collaboration with the Library's Women's Studies Archivist and Resource Specialist.
+The digitized version of the Vilet Lester's letter was developed as a project of The Digital Scriptorium of the Duke University Special Collections Library in collaboration with the Duke University Libraries Women's Studies Bibliographer.